Prediction and Prevention of Disproportionally Dominant Agents in Complex Networks: Model Definition Regime Characterization

+The winner-takes-all (WTA) condition \eqref{eq:phase_transition_condition} can now be expressed as a function of four parameters $\{\alpha, \beta, \omega, c\}$, via the function $I^*(\alpha, \beta, \omega, c)$ and the two corresponding regimes are FGR ($I^* > 1$) and WTA $(I^* < 1)$.
+In general, the integration in \eqref{eq:phase_transition_condition} with $\rho$ has to be solved numerically.
 Figure \ref{fig:phase_diagram}(c) shows the domain of existence for the WTA and FGR regimes, for different preferential deletion parameters $c$ and $\omega$ in the space of the parameters $(\alpha,\beta)$.
-The WTA regime is found to lie above a line parametrized by $(c,\omega)$.
-Comparing with Figure \ref{fig:phase_diagram}(b), we see that the WTA regime corresponds to fitness landscapes in which the bulk of the nodes have low fitness.
-This concentration is enhanced for smaller $\omega$ and for larger $c$, parameters favoring the failure of low fitness agents.
+Comparing with Figure \ref{fig:phase_diagram}(b), we see that the WTA regime corresponds to fitness landscapes in which the bulk of the agents have relatively low fitness.
+Smaller values of $\omega$ favor the failure of relatively low fitness agents, and hence increase the area of the WTA regime.
 In contrast, for large $\omega$, the fit-get-richer (FGR) regime increases in importance, as more fit agents tend to be removed by targeted attacks.
 The larger $c$ is, the stronger is this effect.